OlivierLD/raspberry-coffee/Project-Trunk/System-Languages/src/main/java/smoothing/README.md

 ## Smoothing, rendering.
-The class in this package `raspisamples.smoothing.LeastSquaresMethod.java` is using the Least Squares method to find the coefficients of a polynomial, so the difference between the point of the curve (at a given abscissa) and the points of the cloud is as small as possible.
+The class in this package `smoothing.LeastSquaresMethod.java` is using the Least Squares method to find the coefficients of a polynomial, so the difference between the point of the curve (at a given abscissa) and the points of the cloud is as small as possible.

 There is a Scala equivalent of this class, in `smoothing.LeastSquaresMethod.scala`.